lesslyrics/JB_codeChallenge_migration/README.md

 Tested:

-- number of files in old storage is equal to the numer of files in the new storage
+- number of files in old storage is equal to the number of files in the new storage
 - if temp file is removed

 ## Future improvments: